-1. What are traditional, inkjet and limited edition prints?
+1. What are limited edition prints?

 Limited Edition prints are produced in a limited number and are signed and numbered by myself, the artist.
 Once the edition is done, no more will ever be produced.
 If a second edition is created, it will be different in some way, such as a different color or color-combination.

 Traditional forms of printmaking are where the artwork is directly printed by hand, with or without a press.
 Currently, I primarily produce relief block prints made from linoleum or wood that I carve by hand.
 Because the print is created by hand, there are apt to be unique qualities found in each print, particularly with how the paper takes the ink.
 In traditional printmaking each print is the original, and a defined quantity is produced.

 Inkjet printing, sometimes referred to as giclée, is printed from a digital image with dye-based inks that have a high-degree of lightfastness, onto archival paper.
 This type of print is a high-quality representational copy of an original work of art that was digitized.